 the header are to be gated to APRS-IS AFTER stripping the RF header and

 third-party data type.

-The link to the left takes you to the chapter in the specification on queries.
+Please refer to the chapter in the APRS specification on queries.

 An IGate responds to an ?IGATE? query with a station capabilities message of the

 - An IGate should not gate generic queries (data type ?) to or from APRS-IS.

 - An IGate can send a station capabilities packet at any time (many transmit on RF/send to APRS these packets when they send their position packet).

 Only stations with a validated login can to gate to APRS-IS.

 No modification of the TNC2 format line should be made except to add